Wei-Chung Wang: Oakland Athletics

-Second stint with Pirates
+Pittsburgh Pirates (second stint)

 On August 31, 2019, Wang was claimed off waivers by the Pittsburgh Pirates.
 He earned wins twice as a reliever.
 His MLB stats during the 2019 season was 3–0, with ERA 3.77 in 25 appearances.
-Wang was outrighted off the Pirates roster on November 2 and became a free agent.
+Wang was outrighted off the Pirates roster on November 2 and became a free agent two days later.

 Wei Chuan Dragons

 Wang was selected first overall by the Wei Chuan Dragons in the 2020 Chinese Professional Baseball League draft on July 20, 2020, and returned to his native Taiwan as the first left-handed pitcher to be chosen with the first pick in the CPBL draft.
+In September 2020, Wang signed a 5-year, $2.08 million contract with the Dragons, the largest contract in Taiwanese professional baseball history.

 On March 14, 2021, Wang made his CPBL debut as the Dragons' Opening Day pitcher against the Uni-President 7-Eleven Lions.

 Personal life

 He is the younger brother of former Chicago Cubs minor league player Wang Yao-lin.
 He is a member of the Amis people.